Location: South-central Washington

 Average Annual Precipitation: 6-12 inches

-Located in south-central Washington, the east-west trending Rattlesnake Hills are an anticline of the Yakima fold belt, a series of geologic folds that define a number of viticultural regions in Washington.
+Located in south-central Washington, the east-west trending Rattlesnake Hills are an anticline of the Yakima Fold Belt, a series of geologic folds that define a number of viticultural regions in Washington.
 The appellation, which is centered around the town of Zillah, lies on the south slope of the Rattlesnake Hills.
 It is a sub-appellation of Yakima Valley, which itself is a sub-appellation of the Columbia Valley.

-The Rattlesnake Hills’ distinguishing feature is its elevation relative to the surrounding area.
-Elevations range from 850 feet (259 m) to 3,085 feet (940 m), although vineyard plantings are limited to the lower-lying areas.
+One of the appellation’s distinguishing features is its elevation relative to the surrounding area.
+Elevations range from 850 feet to 3,085 feet, although vineyard plantings are limited to the lower-lying areas.
 The appellation’s heightened elevation lessens the risk of spring and fall frosts.
 Additionally, winter temperatures are warmer than the surrounding area, limiting the danger of hard freezes.

 The earliest vines at Rattlesnake Hills were planted in 1968.